 Phishing training at the moment is focused on getting people to look at URLs or hover over links, which require system two methods of thinking, not system one.

 Such training is only useful once somebody is already suspicious of an email, not beforehand.
 You can’t train somebody’s system one to think an email is suspicious when it looks exactly like every other email they’ve received.

-Some registrars send out emails with generic greetings, rather than addressing you by name.
-Because scammers tend to also send generic greetings, it may make it more likely that you will fall for it.
+Some registrars send emails with generic greetings rather than addressing you by name.
+Because scammers also tend to send generic greetings, it may make you more likely to fall for it.

-Ever wondered why after registering a domain you are immediately bombarded with SPAM?
+Have you ever wondered why you are immediately bombarded with SPAM after registering a domain?
 Some registrars sell copies of their WHOIS data with basic information about your new domain, including registrant details.